dinaTheo/StreamflowForecastingNN-DynFus/README.md

    python3 encdec_dyn1_fus_mul.py
    ```

-Model outputs are saved in `Results/Saved-from-run-models/`.
+The model outputs are saved in `Results/Saved-from-run-models/`.

----

 ## Stage 3: Results Analysis
 The `Results/` folder contains Jupyter notebooks that analyze model predictions.
 These notebooks use the saved outputs from `Results/Saved-from-run-models/` to generate visualizations, graphs, and tables.

----

 ## Stage 4: Explainability